 All the pension schemes above are defined benefit schemes with the civil and judicial service pension schemes being non-contributory and the other two schemes being contributory (either at a fixed amount or as a percentage on salaries).
 The Civil Service Pension Scheme and the dependant pension schemes are closed schemes.
 Civil servants offered appointment on or after 1 June 2000 are not eligible to join.
 The operation and funding of the pension schemes are governed by the relevant pension legislation.
-For the purpose of accrual-based accounting, the Government's financial liabilities under these schemes as at 31 March 2021 as well as the current service cost for the financial year 2020-21 were assessed by an independent qualified actuary using the Projected Unit Credit Method and the following principal actuarial assumptions:
+For the purpose of accrual-based accounting, the Government's financial liabilities under these schemes as at 31 March 2023 as well as the current service cost for the financial year 2022-23 were assessed by an independent qualified actuary using the Projected Unit Credit Method and the following principal actuarial assumptions:

-2021 2020 Discount rate 3.25% p.a.
+2023 2022 Discount rate 3.5% p.a.
 3.25% p.a.
-Expected rate of return on the assets of the pension schemes Not applicable (Note (a)) Future salary increases: Price inflation and real wage growth Civil servants 2021-22 (Notes (b) and (c)) 2022-23 to 2025-26 2026-27 and thereafter 0% 3.0% p.a.
-3.5% p.a.
-3.0% 3.0% p.a.
-3.0% p.a.
-Judges and judicial officers 2021-22 (Note (b)) 2022-23 to 2025-26 2026-27 and thereafter 0% 3.0% p.a.
-3.5% p.a.
-3.0% 3.0% p.a.
-3.0% p.a.
+Expected rate of return on the assets of the pension schemes Not applicab le (Note (a)) Future salary increases: Price inflation and real wage growth Civil servants 2023-24 (Note (b)) 2024-25 and thereafter 2.87% - 4.65% 3.5% p.a.
+3.5% 3.5% p.a.
+Judges and judicial officers 2023-24 (Note (b)) 2024-25 and thereafter 3.62% 3.5% p.a.
+3.5% 3.5% p.a.
 Promotion and annual increments (based on a set of service-related rates) 0% - 2.0% p.a.
-0% - 2.1% p.a.
+0% - 2.0% p.a.

 - (a) The Government's pension obligations are basically unfunded and hence there is no expected rate of return on the assets of the pension schemes.
 The pension legislation provides that payments of all pension benefits should be charged to the General Revenue.
 Accordingly, funds are set aside every year from the GRA for pension payments.
 To meet payments of civil service pensions in the most unlikely event that the Government cannot meet such liabilities from the General Revenue, the Government has since 1995 maintained a Civil Service Pension Reserve Fund which could cover the estimated pension payment for one year.
-The balance of this Fund was \$42,770 million as at 31 March 2021 (2020: \$39,426 million). - (b) The assumed increase of 3.0% used in previous actuarial assessment has been updated to take into account the 2021-22 pay adjustment for civil service (pay freeze for civil servants in the upper, middle and lower salary bands and the directorate) and judicial service (pay freeze for judges and judicial officers). - (c) The salary adjustments arising from the Grade Structure Review for the Disciplined Services Grades have been separately assessed and recognised in the pension obligations.
+The balance of this Fund was \$53,864 million as at 31 March 2023 (2022: \$48,813 million). - (b) The assumed increase of 3.5% used in previous actuarial assessment has been updated to take into account the 2023-24 pay adjustment for civil service (a pay increase of 2.87% for civil servants in the upper salary band and the directorate; and a pay increase of 4.65% for civil servants in the middle and lower salary bands) and judicial service (a pay increase of 3.62% for judges and judicial officers).